If you want to be on the program, the email address, lrushbow at EIBnet.com.

 The candidates have varying reasons for not wanting the job offered.

-It's not the right job, it's not the right salary.
+It's not the right salary.

 To tell you the truth, I think they're very happy collecting and not wanting to work.

-300 bucks a week, 15 grand a year for doing nothing, except making a show out of trying to find a job.
+300 bucks a week, 15 grand a year for doing nothing except making a show out of trying to find a job.

 In the long run, staying home so long is going to affect people, Romano said.